WeAreProductive/drawing-DApp/README.md

 After that, you can interact with the application normally [as explained above](#interacting-with-the-application).

-## For more useful sunodo commands
+## For more information on how to work with Sunodo

-Check these links for more infor,mation on Sunodo
+Check these links
 - https://github.com/sunodo/sunodo
 - https://docs.sunodo.io/guide/running/running-application?fbclid=IwAR3OW0tUEVeB42FBnh-cjkYIOgdPDrG262HRT5bObXyaNXX-9fqQtZ0TSog
 - https://docs.sunodo.io